-For our younger visitors there is the ‘Herb Garden Explorer Trail’, which is available from reception ( small charge of 50p, with a prize upon completion).
+For our younger visitors there is the ‘Herb Garden Explorer Trail’, which is available from reception ( there is a small charge, with a prize upon completion).

 An ‘A’ board in the walkway through the garden gives you interesting facts of our Plant of the Month.